 Elvis loved expensive cars, flashy jewelry, and watches.
 He bought them for himself, his friends, and complete strangers.
 Sadly, the King died at the young age of 42.
-Over the years, the watches in his collection sold at auction have brought an untold amount of money.
+Over the years, the watches in Elvis Presley’s watch collection sold at auction have brought an untold amount of money.
 Here’s a look at some of the most famous watches Elvis Pressley wore and the roles they played in his life.

 Omega Constellation and the US Army